hawkinsw/api_intro/docs/README.md

 There are few important things to notice here:
 1. We are saying goodbye before we are saying hello!
 Odd!
-2. Node appears to be executing each of the JavaScript statements from the top of the file containing the program's source code to its bottom.
+2. Node.js appears to be executing each of the JavaScript statements from the top of the file containing the program's source code to its bottom.

 Fix up the JavaScript program that we are writing so the it says hello and goodbye in the proper order.